Program Highlights & Benefits

 - Candidates interested in becoming effective and ethical leaders for schools and organizations who can make significant contributions to their fields of knowledge through applied research.

-- Candidates who are interested in becoming eligible for a Principal K-12 or a Curriculum and Instruction certificate must have a valid teaching certificate and at least three years of professional school experience.
+- Candidates who are interested in becoming eligible for a Principal K-12 certificate must have at least three years of professional school experience.

-- Candidates who are interested in becoming eligible for Superintendent’s Letter of Eligibility must provide evidence of six years of instructional, educational specialist and supervisory and administrative service of which at least three of the six years must have been in a supervisory or administrative capacity.
+- Candidates who are interested in becoming eligible for Superintendent’s Letter of Eligibility must hold a Principal certification and provide evidence of six years of instructional, educational specialist and supervisory and administrative service of which at least three of the six years must have been in a supervisory or administrative capacity.